sergkuznet/hello-world/README.md

 # hello-world
 hello world description
-this longer descripting made in the branch
+This is a longer description made in the branch.